 Diabetes has become an epidemic disease with over 425 million people affected worldwide that causing huge socio-economic burden to society.
-Diabetes affects the body’s ability to produce or use insulin, a hormone that allows body to turn glucose into energy.
+Diabetes affects the body’s ability to produce or use a hormone that allows body to turn glucose into energy.

 While diabetes can be managed with medications and life style changes, at present it cannot be cured.
 As a result, it is a lifelong disabling disease that can severely impact the quality of life of those who are afflicted.
-For many of people having diabetes means living with daily insulin injections and the long-term health damage especially affecting kidney, eye, heart and blood vessel.
+For many of people having diabetes means living with daily injections and the long-term health damage especially affecting kidney, eye, heart and blood vessel.

 With recent discoveries in the field of regenerative medicine, however, researchers have begun to evaluate if a new treatment approach can work — can stem cells be used for diabetes?